Appendix A — The Fusionified ML-Stats Dictionary

 Attention!

-Noteworthy terms (either statistical or machine learning-related) will include a particular admonition identifying which terms (again, either statistical or machine learning-related) are equivalent (or NOT equivalent if that is the case!).
+Noteworthy terms (either statistical or machine learning-related) will include a particular admonition identifying which terms (again, either statistical or machine learning-related) are equivalent or somewhat equivalent (or even NOT equivalent if that is the case!).

 A